Bruce Foods: Sponsorship

 In the past, the company has sponsored "bull riding events" and NASCAR races at Michigan International Speedway.
 Bruce Foods Corp.
 President Si Brown commented on this decision by telling The New York Times, "The real consumers who keep hot sauce factories running are from the inner city and blue collar and young people who have grown up with it.
 There's still a lot of growth potential, because young people like spicy food.
 And more and more cheap food is being sold which needs hot sauce for flavor."

 In its more recent history, Bruce Foods' former label, Louisiana Hot Sauce, has partnered with Football Fanatics, an online retailer, "to create a football 'Tailgating' theme as a consumer driven promotion."

 In anticipation of the 50th anniversary of the Daytona 500, Louisiana Hot Sauce was one of many products to be stamped with a commemorative "50th race logo" at the Midwestern grocery chain Kroger.

-Awards

-In 1987, Bruce Foods received Business America's "E" award for excellence in exporting, an award given to companies that "have a long term record of exporting or providing export service."
-In 1990, the company received Business America's "E Star" award for outstanding contribution to the Export Expansion Program of the United States of America.
-Business America singled out Bruce Foods for having been instrumental in expanding trade with Russia, helping sponsor the first Soviet-American Chef Exchange.

-Bruce Foods has also been honored and awarded by Industry Organizations including the National Food Processors Association, the American Culinary Federation, the Paperboard Packaging Council, the Better Business Bureau and the National Association of Marketing Officials.